oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-AdminClient/Unidirectional-data-replication-using-AdminClient.md

-# Set Up Data Replication Using the Admin Client
+# Set Up Unidirectional Data Replication Using the Admin Client

 ## Introduction